Martha Odysseos

 Martha has completed the Olliers’ internal Pre-Charge Accreditation programme and is experienced in drafting pre-charge representations.
 She has successfully secured conditional cautions for a number of clients, saving them the anxiety, stress and costs of going to court.

-Martha is a police station accredited representative, and represents clients for offences including but not limited to possession with intent to supply, fraud by false representations, and perverting the course of justice.
+Martha is a police station accredited representative, and represents clients for offences including but not limited to possession with intent to supply, fraud by false representations, and conspiracy to murder.

 Martha has a particular interest in serious crime and regulatory matters and assists a number of Partners on ongoing matters.